Adolf Feizlmayr Foundation

 News

-• The Adolf Feizlmayr Foundation is supporting a young ILF employee participating in the Albert-Ludwigs-University Freiburg Program “M.Sc.
-Solar Energy Engineering” for working professionals.
+• The Adolf Feizlmayr Foundation supports a young ILF employee participating in the Albert-Ludwigs-University Freiburg part-time Program “M.Sc.
+Solar Energy Engineering”.
 (July 2021)

-• The Adolf Feizlmayr Foundation is supporting a young ILF employee participating in TUM’s “Executive MBA Program in Innovation and Business Creation” for working professionals.
+• The Adolf Feizlmayr Foundation support a young ILF employee participating in TUM’s part-time “Executive MBA Program in Innovation and Business Creation”.
 (October 2020)

 • With it being 60 years since Mr. Feizlmayr received the academic title Dipl.-Ing. from Montanuniversität Leoben, the number of Adolf Feizlmayr “Merit Scholarships” awarded has now been doubled, i.e. the number of students receiving this scholarship has been increased from 5 to 10 students.
 (September 2020)

-• The Adolf Feizlmayr Foundation supports the Institute of Plant and Process Technology at the Technical University of Munich with their research into the use of hydrogen as energy carrier for self-sufficient energy systems.
+• The Adolf Feizlmayr Foundation supports the Chair of Plant and Process Technology at the Technical University of Munich with their research into the use of hydrogen as an energy carrier for self-sufficient energy systems.

 (January 2020)